What Is Childhood Insomnia

 - Large rise in stress to perform in academics and sports (i.e., high school)

 - Onset of certain disorders, such as autoimmune diseases

 - Distractions! social media, TV, phones, internet, laptops, etc.

-Speaking form personal experience, I struggled greatly with insomnia in early high school for many of the reasons listed above.
-Especially for children in competitive academic and athletic environments, the stress and anxiety of these pursuits can, when paired with puberty, be extremely stressful on some children and their sleep will suffer as a direct consequence.
+Speaking from personal experience, I struggled greatly with insomnia in early high school for many of the reasons listed above.
+Especially for children in competitive academic and athletic environments, the stress and anxiety of these pursuits can, when paired with puberty, be extremely stressful and their sleep will suffer as a direct consequence.

-As parents, this can be frustrating because: we want our children to be happy, we want our children to succeed, and it's hard to know how to help sometimes.
+As parents, this can be frustrating because you want your children to be happy and succeed, so it's hard to know how to help sometimes.